What People Teach Us: Rex Tillerson – Taking The Pulse Of The Organization You Lead

 The Leader Needs At Least A Minimal Level Of Commitment To The Mission

-In an ideal world, we want to make sure that the leader, whether hired or appointed, understands the inner workings and tradition in an organization.
+In an ideal world, we want to make sure that the leader, whether hired or appointed, understands the inner workings and traditions in an organization.

 This isn’t to say they need to continue everything as-is, but he or she needs to understand what has been important to so many about that organization.